commonsmachinery/credit-metadata-best-practices/README.md

 Namespace definitions are generally excluded from inline examples (but not from standalone example files).
-The following set of namespaces are used, including some de facto namespaces that is only identified by their prefixes:
+The following set of namespaces are used, including some de facto namespaces that are only identified by their prefixes:

 <table>